 Set up Skype for Business Online

-The following steps need to be done by the person who purchased the Skype for Business Online subscription, or someone else in your business who is assigned to the Office 365 global admin role.
+The above steps need to be done by the person who purchased the Skype for Business Online subscription, or someone else in your business who is assigned to the Office 365 global admin role.
 If you have a firewall or proxy server that restricts access to parts of the web, consider hiring a Microsoft partner to set up Skype for Business for you.

 Step 1 - Sign in to Office 365